-What you really need is a combination of the technical tools with a mastery of the language and other elements needed for a site’s success beyond simply whether it shows up in a search in Winston Salem.
+What you really need is a combination of technical skills with a mastery of language and other elements needed for a site’s success — beyond simply whether it shows up in a search in Winston Salem.

-All the suggestions, content, and site changes involved in my SEO campaigns are done by me.
-You won’t have to worry about timeline issues from outsourced content, or that content strategy we discuss will be lost in transit to someone else.
+All suggestions, content, and site changes involved in my SEO campaigns are done by me or my personally-groomed team.
+You won’t have to worry about timeline issues from outsourced content, or that content strategy we discuss will be lost in translation to someone else.

 Professionally Written Content